kavia-common/ekyc-41822-41867/BackendAPIService/README.md

    pip install -r requirements.txt

-2. Copy .env.example to .env and set variables (JWT_SECRET_KEY, DATABASE_URL, etc.).
+2. Create a .env file (one is provided at BackendAPIService/.env in this repo as a starter) and set variables:
+   - DATABASE_URL (e.g., postgresql+psycopg2://appuser:dbuser123@localhost:5000/myapp)
+   - JWT_SECRET_KEY (e.g., change-me)
+   - PGFRONTEND_URL (e.g., http://localhost:3000) for CORS
+   - STORAGE_DIR (e.g., ./storage)
+   - PGHEALTHCHECK_PATH (e.g., /health)
    The orchestrator will inject env automatically in deployed environments.

 3. Run the API: